roseto/roseto/PRIVACY.md

 measures are perfect and we cannot guarantee the security of your information.
 We encourage you to take reasonable measures to secure your information.

-That's why we are commited to collecting only needed information and using the best practices to secure your information.
-We are also commited to using services that respect your privacy and are GDPR compliant.
+That's why we are committed to collecting only needed information and using the best practices to secure your information.
+We are also committed to using services that respect your privacy and are GDPR compliant.

 ## How to contact us